 Motley Fool Wealth Management charges an industry-standard, assets under management (AUM) fee, that is taken directly out of the account we manage for you on a monthly basis.

 Our AUM fee follows a tiered structure based on the amount you have invested with us.

 |Asset Level||Annual Fee|

 |Amounts over $1,000,000||0.75% of aggregate assets|

 In addition to the management fee, certain MFWM strategies may utilize exchange traded funds (ETF) that are subject to fees and expenses that are passed along to clients.
 Depending on the strategy, these underlying fund fees and expenses may be significant.
 Index-based strategies that exclusively utilize ETFs will have higher fund-related fees and expenses.

 You will also be responsible for the custodial fees and commissions charged by Interactive Brokers for operating the account.
 The most common custodial fees are trading costs.
 There is a transaction fee assessed on each share traded, but a large part of why we chose Interactive Brokers as our partner and custodian is because they offer very inexpensive trading fees, sometimes as low as a third of a penny per share.

 For more information about current Interactive Brokers' fees, please see their website.
 The commission schedule as of 12/1/2017 is copied below for your reference.
-The monthly volume tiers will be measured by the collective volume of all the Personalized Portfolio accounts combined.
-This is one of the ways you can benefit from the scale of the Motley Fool Wealth Management's Personalized Portfolio program.
+The monthly volume tiers will be measured by the collective volume of all the Personal Portfolio accounts combined.
+This is one of the ways you can benefit from the scale of the Motley Fool Wealth Management's Personal Portfolio program.